-PDFs are one of the most popular file formats for business, education, and personal use.
-To work well with PDFs, users often need more than just viewing.
-Tasks like merging, splitting, compressing, and optimizing PDFs are key for better file management.
+PDF are one of the most popular file formats for business, education, and personal use.
+To work well with PDF documents, users often need more than just viewing.
+Tasks like merging, splitting, compressing, and optimizing PDF files are key for better file management.
 This article explores important PDF functions and how they make your workflow smoother.

 Splitting divides a PDF into smaller files.
 You can pull out specific pages or separate a large document into sections.